 If your credit scores are below 620, we may still have an opportunity to bump your scores to get your conventional loan approval.

 Would you like to see if you qualify for a conventional loan?
-We can match you with a mortgage lender that offers conventional loans in your location.
+Click here to discuss your options with no credit pull

 FHA Loan After Chapter 13 Bankruptcy

-Below are some of the basic requirements to get an FHA loan after a chapter 13 bankruptcy discharge:
+FHA loan guidelines permit borrowers to finance a primary residence while in the midst or immediately after a chapter 13 bankruptcy.
+Below are some of the basic requirements (according to the FHA 4000.1 handbook) to get an FHA loan after a chapter 13 bankruptcy discharge:

 With on time chapter 13 bankruptcy payments, you can get approved for a mortgage before your discharge date.
 Would you like to learn more about the requirements to get an FHA loan?

-Or, if you would like to be contacted by an FHA lender, please fill out this form.
+Or, if you would like to be contacted by one of our loan officers please fill out this form.

 VA Loan After Chapter 13 Bankruptcy